emilioj/nbody-demo/README.md

 previous session.
 One should run this version in the same way as before and:
 - show the new performance numbers
-- describe the Intel® Advisor result
-- generate the compiler report
+- generate the compiler report and look at vectorization remarks regarding unaligned accesses
-- explain remark #15389: vectorization support: reference ... has `unaligned` access
-- explain the data alignment with examples and the alignment size (16/32/64 bytes)
-- exlpain peel and reminder loops

-## ver5
+### ver5
 This is the solution of the ver4, with all the allocations replaced by the memory alignment allocation function.
 Running this version allows to see that even modifing the memory allocation functions,